-Your boat is equipped with an electric blower that provides forced ventilation to the aft systems compartment prior to generator start up and while it is operating.
-The in-line blower is activated by the Blower switch in the cabin AC panel and is located in the vent hose near the generator.
+Your boat is equipped with an electric blower connected to the starboard rear vent near the transom that provides forced ventilation to the aft systems compartment prior to generator start up and while it is operating.
+The in-line blower is activated by the Blower switch in the cabin and is located in the vent hose near the generator.
 Refer to the Electrical Systems chapter for more information on generator and blower operation.